JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 **The context object** is available as an argument (`it`). **The return value** is the object itself.

 `also` is good for performing some actions that take the context object as an argument.
-Use `also` for additional actions that don't alter the object, such as logging or printing debug information.
-Usually, you can remove the calls of `also` from the call chain without breaking the program logic.
+Use `also` for actions that need a reference rather to the object than to its properties and functions, or when you don't want to shadow `this` reference from an outer scope.

-When you see `also` in the code, you can read it as “_and also do the following_”.
+When you see `also` in the code, you can read it as “_and also do the following with the object._”

 <div class="sample" markdown="1" theme="idea">